City-of-Melbourne/govcore/README.md

 - [x] Model of GovAuth
 - [x] Research and Implement model using a readable format (Json)
 - [x] Web site for GovAuth
-- [ ] Sync Model With Gov Auth web site throught some technology 👈 doing
+- [ ] Bridging  Model With Gov Auth web site somehow 👈 doing